hassanaftab93/Youtube-Downloader/README.md

       🛠 Purpose
     </h2>
   </summary>
+  There is no need for YouTube Premium!

+  You can download ANY Video on YouTube to your Machine for free, using this little program.

   This Shell script uses a python library to download a youtube video from the given URL
 </details>